MadeOfBees/NextJSPortfolio/README.md

 # bees-portfolio

 This is my updated portfolio made in nextJS, TailwindCSS, and Typescript.
+Click here to see the deployment: https://madeofbees.github.io/bees-portfolio/

 ## Report an issue: